shanepeckham/Dev-Resources/README.md

 ## Data Visualization on Maps

    * [geocoder.opencagedata.com](https://geocoder.opencagedata.com/) — Geocoding API that aggregates OpenStreetMap and other open geo sources.
 2,500 free queries/day
-   * [datamaps.co](https://datamaps.co/) a free platform for creating visualizations with data maps.
    * [geocod.io](http://geocod.io/) — Geocoding via API or CSV Upload.
 2,500 free queries/day
    * [gogeo.io](http://gogeo.io/) — Maps and geospatial services with an easy to use API and support for big data
    * [cartodb.com](https://cartodb.com/) — Create maps and geospatial APIs from your data and public data